dyhes/zulip/templates/zerver/help/dark-theme.md

 # Dark theme

-Zulip provides both a light theme and a dark theme, which is great for working in a dark space.
+Aloha provides both a light theme and a dark theme, which is great for working in a dark space.

 ## Manage color theme